elgbar/Feudalism/Bugs.md

 +Zombies spawn with a random number of max health. appears to be random.
 +Re-spawning at the wrong location (second quest) (fixed) +Death can trigger a warning about unexpecting shifting of level (fixed)

+Added features:
++No penalty for dying (You now loose 5% of your xp, but not levelling down)